Brad McQuaid: EverQuest

 Brad McQuaid's start in the video game industry came in 1989 when he co-founded MicroGenesis with Steve Clover.
 In their free time they created WarWizard, a shareware role-playing video game that they released in 1993.
 McQuaid and Clover then developed a WarWizard 2 demo in 1995, which caught the attention of John Smedley of Sony Interactive Studios America.
 Smedley hired McQuaid and Clover in 1996 to work on an online role-playing game, later named EverQuest.

 McQuaid started as the project's lead programmer but was made the producer and one of the lead designers.
 While EverQuest was being developed, Origin Systems launched Ultima Online in 1997 which became the top MMORPG.
 EverQuest became a huge hit and within months of its March 1999 launch it topped the subscription numbers held by Ultima Online.
 PC Gamer called McQuaid one of the "Next Game Gods" in its November 2000 issue, believing that he would eventually become one of the industry's most influential game developers.
 After Sony Online Entertainment acquired Verant Interactive, Brad McQuaid was promoted to Vice President of Premium Games and Chief Creative Officer.

 Vanguard: Saga of Heroes

-He left Sony to create Sigil Games with fellow game designer and EverQuest development team member Jeff Butler in January 2002.
+McQuaid left Sony to create Sigil Games with fellow game designer and EverQuest development team member Jeff Butler in January 2002.
 Several years later, McQuaid announced that Sigil would release a new next generation MMORPG.
 This game was given the name Vanguard: Saga of Heroes.